Polynomial-Augmented Neural Networks (PANNs) with Weak Orthogonality Constraints for Enhanced Function and PDE Approximation: Numerical Experiments

-We tested each using three architecture settings; three hidden layers with $50$ nodes, three hidden layers with $100$ nodes, and five hidden layers with $50$ nodes.
-We trained each model using $64$, $256$, $1024$ and $4096$ collocation points, and $400$ boundary points on both randomly sampled and equispaced points on the interval $[-1,1]^2$.
-For PI-PANNs, we varied the polynomial complexity by the number of training points based on two different functions of the $N$, and we apply orthogonality constraint $C_E$.
-Specifically, for $c=0.003, 0.004$, the total degree of the Legendre bases is $\ell=2(\lceil cN \rceil+8)$; detailed configurations of total degrees $\ell$ and the corresponding widths of the polynomial layer $m$ are documented in~\cref{tab:PDEtotaldegrees}.
+We adopted a similar experimental design to the one described in~\Cref{sec:exact_solution_recovery}, comparing the performance of PI-PANN with various architectures against standard PINNs~\cite{raissi2019jcp}, as well as Physics-Informed Polynomial Layers (PI-PLs) and several recent baseline variants of PINNs including the gradient-balancing optimization technique from \cite{wang2021siam} (GradNorm), Random Fourier Feature embeddings (RFF) \cite{wang2021cmame}, and the modified MLP architecture (ModMLP) \cite{wang2021siam}.
+We tested both the standard PINNs and PI-PANNs using three architecture settings: three hidden layers with $50$ nodes, three hidden layers with $100$ nodes, and five hidden layers with $50$ nodes and tested the baselines using three hidden layers with $100$ nodes.
+We trained all models using $64$, $256$, $1024$, and $4096$ collocation points sampled both randomly and equispaced, and $400$ boundary points on the interval $[-1,1]^2$ and used the Tanh activation function.
+For PI-PANNs, we varied the polynomial complexity by the number of training points based on two different functions of $N$, and we applied the orthogonality constraint $C_E$.
+Specifically, for $c=0.003, 0.004$, the total degree of the Legendre bases is $\ell=\lceil cN \rceil+8$; detailed configurations of total degrees $\ell$ and the corresponding widths of the polynomial layer $m$ are documented in~\Cref{tab:PDEtotaldegrees}.
+Specific experimental hyperparameters are outlined in the Appendix, and to ensure a fair comparison to the baseline methods, we implemented the approaches detailed in~\cite{raissi2019jcp, wang2023expert} following the architectural details provided in each.
+Additionally, we evaluated the extendability of our polynomial layer, preconditioning, and orthogonality approaches by integrating them into each baseline method, which we denote as RFF-PL, ModMLP-PL, and GradNorm-PL.

-\Cref{fig:poisson-pde-mainresults,fig:allencahn-pde-mainresults} compare the relative errors for the Poisson and Allen-Cahn problems, respectively, as achieved by different methods.
-The standard PINNs consistently fail to train under all settings, with relative errors not dropping below $0.53$ for the Poisson problem and $0.34$ for the Allen-Cahn problem as shown in~\cref{fig:poisson-pde-mainresults}.
-This lack of training effectiveness underscores the standard PINNs' sensitivity to hyperparameters and training routines, in contrast to the more robust PI-PANNs.
-In contrast, PI-\methodnames~achieve relative errors around $7e-05$ in both the Allen-Cahn and Poisson examples using $4046$ collocation points in the Allen-Cahn example and only $256$ in the Poisson example.
-Interestingly, the results also suggest that PI-\methodnames~may have a slight preference for equispaced training points but provide consistently good performance across both point sampling techniques, albeit at an increased computational training time.